1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Presbyesophagus in Houston

-• Diet changes: Eat soft foods, take small bites, chew thoroughly, and stay hydrated to make swallowing easier.
+• Diet adjustments: Choose soft foods, take smaller bites, chew thoroughly, and drink plenty of water to make swallowing easier.

-• Swallowing therapy: Work with a speech-language pathologist to strengthen esophageal muscles and improve swallowing coordination.
+• Swallowing therapy: Work with a speech-language pathologist to strengthen esophageal muscles and improve coordination during swallowing.

-• Reflux medications: Use proton pump inhibitors or H? blockers to reduce stomach acid and protect the esophagus lining.
+• Anti-reflux medications: Proton pump inhibitors or H₂ blockers can reduce stomach acid and protect the esophageal lining from irritation.

-• Endoscopic dilation: Under sedation, we gently stretch any narrowed segments of the esophagus to relieve food impaction.
+• Endoscopic dilation: Under sedation, narrowed sections of the esophagus are gently expanded to relieve food impaction and improve swallowing.

-• Surgery: In rare or severe cases-such as a large hiatal hernia-surgical repair can restore normal esophageal function.
+• Surgery: In rare or severe cases, such as a large hiatal hernia, surgical correction may be necessary to restore normal esophageal function.

 Why Choose GastroDoxs?

-At GastroDoxs in Houston, our expert gastroenterologists specialize in presbyesophagus and other age-related esophageal disorders.
-We offer advanced diagnostics, personalized treatment plans, and compassionate, patient-centered care to restore comfortable swallowing and improve your quality of life.
-With on-site testing, easy scheduling, and a friendly team, getting the relief you need has never been simpler.
-Book your appointment today to take the first step toward better digestive health.
+At GastroDoxs in Houston, our experienced gastroenterologists specialize in presbyesophagus and other age-related esophageal conditions.
+We provide advanced diagnostic evaluations, customized treatment plans, and compassionate, patient-centered care to help you eat comfortably and enhance your quality of life.
+With on-site testing, convenient scheduling, and a friendly support team, getting the relief you need is easier than ever.
+Book your appointment today and take the first step toward better digestive health.

 1.5K